ibm-cloud-docs/codeengine/fleet-cancel.md

 :   Implement a hard stop deletion to immediately delete all instances on the worker node.
 Any tasks that are already running or in a `pending` status are changed to the `canceled` status.
 The worker node is immediately deprovisioned and a new worker is provisioned in its place.

 `--force`
 :   Force the deletion without a confirmation prompt.

 `--ignore-not-found`
 :   Specify to avoid error if the ID of a non-existing fleet is provided.

 `--wait`
 :   Specify to wait for confirmation that the worker no longer exists.

-### Deleting a worker in the UI
+### Deleting a worker in the {{site.data.keyword.codeengineshort}} console
 {: #fleet-delete-worker-ui}
 {: ui}

 Follow the steps to delete a fleet worker in the UI.

-1. Navigate to the [{{site.data.keyword.codeengineshort}} project page](https://cloud.ibm.com/containers/serverless/projects){external}.
+1. Navigate to the [{{site.data.keyword.codeengineshort}} project page](https://cloud.ibm.com/containers/serverless/projects){: external}.
 Select the relevant project.
 Then select the relevant fleet.
 2. From the fleet page, select the **Workers** tab.
 3. In the workers list, select each worker that you want to delete.
 4. Click **Delete**.